 The new hair will start to appear as fine, thin hair once it enters the growth phase 2 or 3 months after the hair transplant.
 Over the course of the next several months, the hair will become thicker and longer.
 After 10 to 12 months, coarse hair will be noticeable and the final results can be expected after 8 to12 months.

-What else to know about after FUT?
+What else to know about post-FUT instructions?

 We supply our patients with a “post-op goody bag” containing all of the necessary items needed for a smooth post-transplant recovery.
 The bag includes the following items: